US rage: father lashes out at North Korea

 - What do we know?

-- Warmbier was arrested at the airport on January 2nd 2016, as he prepared to leave North Korea.
-In a speech that was likely scripted, he confessed to his crime, and said he was part of an official US plot to bring down “the foundation of [North Korea’s] single-minded unity”.
-He is now in hospital in his hometown of Cincinnati, still in a coma that has apparently lasted over a year.
+- After his arrest, Warmbier confessed to his crime (probably under coercion), and said he was part of an official US plot to bring down “the foundation of [North Korea’s] single-minded unity”.
+He is now in hospital in Cincinnati.

 - What do we not know?